iliasanouar0/Code-source/README.md

 #### Starting Express.js & Node.js server

-In your server inn the application folder :
+In your server in the application folder :
 ```
 cd application-name*/server/
 ```